-For \textbf{Task 2}, we first consider weave pattern optimization.
-Each weave pattern can be represented as a checkerboard model and can be treated as a type of texture.
-Then we extract texture features from the weave pattern.
-Texture features describe the spatial distribution of pixels (cells) which reflect objects' roughness, smoothness, granularity, and randomness.
+For \textbf{Task 2}, we consider the feature-based statistical representation of weave patterns, which can be represented as a checkerboard model and treated as a type of texture.
+Then, we extract texture features from the weave pattern.
+Texture features describe the spatial distribution of pixels (cells), which reflect objects' roughness, smoothness, granularity, and randomness.
 Common texture feature extraction methods include statistical, structural, and spectral methods.
 This paper utilizes the statistical method and proposes the GLCM feature-based optimization strategy.
 GLCM, referring to Gray-Level Co-Occurrence Matrix, is a statistical method of examining texture that considers the spatial relationship of pixels\cite{sebastian2012gray}.
 The GLCM features characterize an image's texture by calculating how often pairs of pixels with specific values and in a specified spatial relationship occur in an image and then extracting statistical measures from the matrix.
 Since GLCM can measure the texture roughness, coarseness, and other properties in one calculation, it has been the primary method to describe texture-related methods in the field of medical sciences (CT scans, MRI)\cite{zulpe2012glcm,singh2012classification}, landscape analysis\cite{hall2017glcm} and image-based defect detection\cite{raheja2013fabric}.
 In this paper, specifically, we use Haralick texture features\cite{haralick1973textural}.
-The relationship between extracted GLCM-based Haralick features and the corresponding woven modulus can be determined through regression analysis to guide weave pattern optimization.
-Then we further consider weave material sequence optimization.
-Two vectors can represent the material sequence, and each vector describes the material sequence for horizontal and vertical yarns.
+Furthermore, we represent the weave material sequence using the statistical features in the physical space.
+Two vectors can represent the material sequence, and each vector describes the material sequence for weft and warp yarns.
 We consider statistical features directly from the material sequence vector, including mean, median, and standard deviation.
-Similarly, from regression analysis, we can find out how each statistical feature is correlated with the in-plane modulus and find out the optimal material sequence from the regression model.
-Finally, the regression models from pattern and material sequence can be used to optimize a given woven architecture.
-The regression models can be combined with PCNN to provide optimal woven composite architecture at the initial design stage.